John Rhŷs: Early years and education

 Rhŷs also travelled and studied in Europe during this period, staying in Paris, Heidelberg, Leipzig, and Göttingen.
-He attended lectures by Georg Curtius and August Leskien whilst in Leipzig, and it was during this period that his interest in philology and linguistics developed.
+He attended lectures by Georg Curtius and August Leskien while in Leipzig, and it was during this period that his interest in philology and linguistics developed.
 Rhŷs matriculated from Leipzig in 1871, and it was around this time that he adopted the Welsh spelling of his name.
 He returned to Wales as a government inspector of schools, covering Flint and Denbigh, and he settled in Rhyl.
 Rhŷs also began to write, with articles on the grammar of the Celtic language and articles on the glosses in the Luxembourg manuscript being printed, the latter in the Revue Celtique.
-In 1872 Rhŷs married Elspeth Hughes-Davies.
+In 1872 Rhŷs married Elspeth Hughes-Davies and together they had three children: Gwladus (born 1873, died as an infant), Myvanwy, and Olwen.

 Career

 In 1874 Rhŷs delivered a series of lectures in Aberystwyth, later published as Lectures on Welsh Philology, which served to establish his reputation as a leading scholar of the Celtic language.
 This reputation saw him appointed as the first Professor of Celtic at Oxford University in 1877.
 He was also made a Fellow of Jesus College, Oxford.
 Rhŷs was elected bursar of the college in 1881, a position he held until 1895, when he succeeded Daniel Harper as principal.

 Rhŷs served on several public bodies.